Elastic modulus measurements of cooked Lutefisk: Conclusions

 \section{Conclusions}

 \textit{Lutefisk} is a traditional Norwegian Christmas dish, which is challenging to cook at home.
 Overcooking leads to a non-appetizing soft gelly-like meat texture.
 The goal of this paper is to compare the consumer feeling with rheological measurements, namely the storage and loss modulii.
-Contrarly to our expectations, the modulii were not significantly affected by the cooking time and temperature, nor by the salt content.
+Contrarily to our expectations, the modulii were not significantly affected by the cooking time and temperature, nor by the salt content.
 Although we observed visually a modification of the aspect of the fish during cooking, this change was not reflected in the rheological measurements.
-The storage modulus depended predominantly on the type of the fish fillets: average value for the large fillets was twice as much as the average value for the smaller "tail" fillets, showing the essential role of the size of the fish piece on the final texture of the dish.
-In addition, early-season \textit{Lutefisk} was found to be softer than in the main season.
+The storage modulus depended predominantly on the type of the fish fillets: average value for the large fillets was twice as much as the average value for the smaller "tail" fillets, showing the essential role of the size of the fish piece on the final properties of the dish.
+In addition, early-season \textit{Lutefisk} was found to have a smaller elastic modulus than in the main season.

 In addition, we have noted that we did not manage to overcook the large fillets, by doubling the cooking time or by increasing the temperature.
 The smaller "tail" fillets, on the other hand, could easily overcook.
 This shows that the better the quality of the fillet, the easier it is to obtain a well-cooked \textit{Lutefisk}.
 Our results indicate that it is the thickness of the fish piece, i.e. the fillet size, which determines if the fish can be cooked to perfection.
 We suspect that much of the commercially available \textit{Lutefisk} is from fish of lower size, i.e. lower quality, hampering the possibility for hobby chefs to succeed the preparation.
 Our experiments allow us to suggest a methodology for cooking the smaller \textit{Lutefisk} fillets.
 Smaller "tail" fillets gave very satisfactory cooking at 60$^o$C, so decreasing cooking temperature and increasing cooking time seems a promising way to proceed and may help to mitigate food waste.